Nurturing a culture of trust

 Identification of human rights issues that require action

-The corporate management division and the construction division , a division that serves as a contact point with partner companies, have created the “Human Rights Working Group” (hereinafter the working group) and identified potential human rights violations related to the business activities of the Haseko Group.
-The working group assessed those risks in terms of their degree of severity and likelihood of occurring and verified the status of actions taken by relevant divisions and Group companies.
-Those efforts identified human rights issues that require action.
+The Corporate Management Division and Construction Division, a division that serve as contact points with partner companies, have created the “Human Rights Working Group” (hereinafter the working group) and identified potential human rights violations related to the business activities of the Haseko Group.
+The working group identified human rights issues, assessing those risks in terms of their degree of severity and likelihood of occurring and verifying the status of actions taken by relevant divisions and Group companies.

 Human rights issues identified